Whackalenso/CircuitSax/README.md

 - Separating the 5-part PCB and sanding the edges
 - Soldering all electrical components onto the circuit board, such as the breath sensor, small SMD capacitors, headers, and mechanical switches
 - Bending brackets - _In order to attach the smaller PCBs at specific angles, I had to bend right angle brackets by hand.
 I had to experiment with a combination of hammering them and using pliers, or else they wouldn't bend properly._
-- Applying conformal coating - _After soldering everything on, I applied conformal coating to the back of the PCB so that it would protect the electronics.
-Because I used a brush, the coat doesn't look very even, however I don't have a way to remove it and I don't want to make it worse by adding another coat._
+- Applying conformal coating - _After soldering everything on, I applied conformal coating to the back of the PCB so that it would protect the electronics._
 - Screwing everything together

 <img src="./images/assembly2.jpg" style="margin: 25px 0; height: 600px">